soumyadipcsis/SamaTulyata/README.md

 (b) Automated -- the SCPEQX module + a front end for taking FSMD models and having them transformed to CPN mdoels through an automated model constructor.

-(Published in ATVA 2017 as a sh paper)
+(For ACTA informatica reviewers)

 ************************************************************************************************************************************
-4. RunThesisExamples: There is a shell script which helps to run all examples which are presented in the paper
+4. run.sh: There is a shell script which helps to run all examples which are presented in the paper

 ************************************************************************************************************************************